Back Workouts with Resistance Bands for Home or On-the-Go

 5. Slowly lower the band back to the starting position.

-This workout contains multiple band exercises that are designed to target all the muscles in your back and increase overall muscle mass.
+This workout contains multiple band exercises designed to target all the muscles in your back and increase overall muscle mass.

 This workout plan is a starting point that can be adjusted based on individual fitness levels and goals.